 VERIFICATION OF APPROVED RESEARCH PROJECTS AND MENTORS

-ALL currently enrolled ABT 395/399 (Spring 2013), or previously* enrolled students who have earned an "Incomplete" as a course grade, must indicate on the Student Information Sheet when your ABT 395/399 proposal was approved and by whom.
+ALL currently enrolled ABT 395/399 (Fall 2015), or previously* enrolled students who have earned an "Incomplete" as a course grade, must indicate on the Student Information Sheet when your ABT 395/399 proposal was approved and by whom.
 If your proposal is the proposal that you completed in ABT 301, please provide the semester you took ABT 301 and the instructor's name.

-*If you have already filed a Student Information Sheet (from a previous semester), and the contact and project information has not changed, then just state this fact on the Spring 2013 student information sheet and return it to Dr. Webb.
+*If you have already filed a Student Information Sheet (from a previous semester), and the contact and project information has not changed, then just state this fact on the Fall 2015 student information sheet and return it to Dr. Webb.

 ASSIGNMENT OF COURSE GRADE